Generative Neural Operators through Diffusion Last Layer: Diffusion Last Layer Neural Operators

 \section{Diffusion Last Layer Neural Operators}

-In this section, we introduce the proposed DLL and summarize its training and inference pipeline in Fig.~\ref{fig:training}.
-Following the figure, we first describe the operator encoder and then present the conditional diffusion model that operates in coefficient space.
+In this section, we introduce the proposed DLL and summarize its training and inference pipeline, as illustrated in Fig.~\ref{fig:training}.
+We first describe the operator encoder and then present the conditional diffusion model defined in coefficient space.